indigo-iam/wlcg-jwt-compliance-tests/README.md

 ## Running the testsuite with docker

-This the recommended way of running the testsuite.
+This is the recommended way of running the testsuite.
 It requires you have a local oidc-agent configuration for a client named `wlcg` and registered on the WLCG IAM instance.

 To setup an environment for running the testsuite in docker, run the following commands: